jheare/fish310/lab_syll.md

-**Lab reports: **You will all write a lab report for the Ocean Acidification two part lab.
-The **draft lab report (Introduction and Methods) is due on April 21/22** (your lab day).
+**Lab reports: **You will all write a lab report for the Ocean Acidification lab.
+The **draft lab report (Introduction and Methods) is due on April 21/22**.
 You will go through a peer review process with reviewed papers due the next week (**reviews due April 28/29).**
 The reviews should include constructive comments on improving the report and a “grade” (Poor, Fair, Good, Very Good, or Excellent). **The final lab